celestiaorg/celestia-app/x/blobstream/README.md

 A valset is an attestation type representing a validator set change.
 It allows for the validator set to change over heights which in turn defines which orchestrator should sign the attestations.

 When an orchestrator sees a newly generated valset published by the Celestia state machine, it queries the previous valset and checks whether it's part of its validator set.
-Then, the orchestrator signs the new valset and submits that signature to the [BlobStream P2P network](https://github.com/celestiaorg/orchestrator-relayer/pull/66).
+Then, the orchestrator signs the new valset and submits that signature to the [Blobstream P2P network](https://github.com/celestiaorg/orchestrator-relayer/pull/66).
 Otherwise, it ignores it and waits for new attestations.

 A valset is comprised of the following fields: